Courtney Hadwin

 Courtney Hadwin is an English singer-songwriter.
-She rose to fame by competing prominently on ITV's The Voice Kids UK 2017 and the 13th season of the NBC competition show America's Got Talent.
+She rose to fame by competing prominently on the first season of ITV's The Voice Kids UK 2017 and the 13th season of the NBC competition show America's Got Talent (AGT) the next year.
+Her latter audition went viral.
+By the time of her second performance in 2018 on the first live TV broadcast of AGT that season, the video of her audition had been viewed "over 310 million" times, according to show host Tyra Banks as she introduced Hadwin.

-Early and personal life
+Early life

-She lives in Hesleden, England, with her parents, younger sister Melissa, and younger brother Paul.
-She attended Hesleden Primary School and until autumn 2018 studied at The Academy at Shotton Hall in Peterlee.
-She has also trained at Shotton Hall Theatre School, Peanuts Master Classes, Kate Sirs School of Music and Julie Miles' Vocal Ovation.
+Hadwin lives in Hesleden in County Durham; she has a brother Paul and a sister Melissa, three and four years younger, respectively.
+Her parents are Paul and Ann-Marie Hadwin, née Storey.
+Courtney attended Hesleden Primary School and until autumn 2018 studied at The Academy at Shotton Hall in Peterlee.

-Hadwin was a 2018 finalist on TV's America's Got Talent.
-She previously appeared on the first series of The Voice Kids in the UK and afterwards on America's Got Talent: The Champions.
+Courtney Hadwin has also trained at Shotton Hall Theatre School at TASH in Peterlee, Peanuts Master Classes, Kate Sirs School of Music, and Julie Miles' Vocal Ovation.
+She was a 2018 finalist on TV's America's Got Talent.
+Prior to her involvement on AGT she appeared on the first series of The Voice Kids in the UK and afterwards on America's Got Talent: The Champions.

 Career

 Early performances

 In April 2015, Hadwin auditioned for her first singing competition at TeenStar in Newcastle, England, with her version of Bob Dylan's "Make You Feel My Love", and reached the competition's grand final.
-She also gained notice when she was filmed performing Great Big World and Christina Aguilera's soaring duet "Say Something" in September 2015.
+She also gained notice when she was filmed performing Great Big World and Christina Aguilera's soaring duet "Say Something" in September 2015 during lunchtime at her school.

 In April 2016, she won Hartlepool's Performer of the Year Award, and was a finalist in the Beyond The Lights award ceremony.
 She was the opening act for Sister Sledge at a South Tyneside Festival concert in July 2017, where she sang for more than 18,000 people.
 In January 2018, she sang in Southampton at an event for U-Support, raising funds for children with life-limiting illnesses and disabilities.

 2017: The Voice Kids UK

-Hadwin blind-auditioned for The Voice Kids UK, where she performed Tina Turner's "Nutbush City Limits".
-She was picked by Judge Danny Jones, who became her mentor on the show.
+Hadwin performed Tina Turner's "Nutbush City Limits" in a blind audition for The Voice Kids UK.
+Will.i.am, one of the three coaches, had her repeat part of her act on The Voice Kids so he could see her dance some more.
+She was picked by judge Danny Jones, who became her mentor on the show.
 During the battle round, she performed "Dancing in the Street" against Eboni Green and Hollie Firmin.
 For her semi-final performance, she sang James Brown's "I Got You (I Feel Good)".
 For her final performance on 16 July 2017, she sang the torch song "And I Am Telling You I'm Not Going", from the Broadway musical Dreamgirls, before being eliminated as a finalist.